 - Institute for Mathematical Sciences of Imperial College London,

 - Institute for Mathematical Physics Technical University of Braunschweig,

 - Institute of Theoretical and Applied Informatics, Polish Academy of Sciences.

 The server we used previously was sponsored by the Centre for Quantum Technologies of the National University of Singapore.

 We were also supported by the ERA-PILOT project in order to employ students working in the field to provide some initial content and improve the technical backbone.

-Quantiki provides content under the terms of GNU Free Documentation License unless it is states otherwise.
+Quantiki provides content under the terms of GNU Free Documentation License unless it is stated otherwise.
 If you are wondering if you can publish here your material previously published by APS, read PRL Editorial from October 2008.
-Participation

 If you would like to contact us, you can edit the community portal or check this FAQ.